ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/namd.md

 ## Available versions of NAMD in ULHPC
 To check available versions of NAMD at ULHPC type `module spider namd`.

+??? info [ULHPC Software/Modules Environment](ulhpc-docs/docs/environment
+     /modules.md)
+     For the user's convenience, we are maintaining the old version and new version of each software that are available at the ULHPC.
+To work with different software sets and how to load them to your environment is
+     clearly explained in [Modules](ulhpc-docs/docs/environment
+     /modules.md).
+For example, if your module path is set to deprecated modules `export MODULEPATH=$DEPRECATED_MODULEPATH` then
-The following list shows the available versions of NAMD in ULHPC.
+     the following list shows the available versions of NAMD in ULHPC.

 ```bash
 chem/NAMD/2.12-intel-2017a-mpi
 chem/NAMD/2.12-intel-2018a-mpi